Medical Image Annotation with Potato

 - name: non_diagnostic

-For annotating X-rays or clinical photographs that have been exported to standard image formats:
+For X-rays or clinical photographs that have been exported to standard image formats:

 annotation_task_name: "X-Ray Findings Annotation"